Altinn/altinn-studio-docs/content/app/development/configuration/deployment/_index.en.md

 If a pod tries to allocate more memory than the limit it is terminated with an Out Of Memory (OOM) error
 ## Linkerd
-By default all services are add to the linkerd service mesh.
+By default all services are add to the Linkerd service mesh.

-We strongly recommend not changing this setting as it add mutual tls and other security features to all communication between services in the cluster.
+We strongly recommend not changing this setting as it add mutual TLS and other security features to all communication between services in the cluster.

 ```yaml
 deployment: